 1/3 can of water per can of beans

 Preheat your oven to 400 degrees.
-Pour 2 cans of beans into a glass, oven-ready, Pyrex bowl.
+Pour 2 cans of beans into a glass, oven-ready Pyrex bowl.

 Add 1/3 can of water for each can of beans that you use.
 Since I added two cans of beans, I will use 2/3 of a can of water.
-Using a fork or small wooden spatula (I love these), smash about 1/3 of the beans against the bowl.
+Then, using a fork or small wooden spatula (I love these), smash about 1/3 of the beans against the bowl.
 This will open the beans up to provide that extra burst of flavor.

 Add 1/2 stick of butter to your mixture (1/4 stick per can).